PercussiveRepair/nyum/_recipes/corn_fritters.md

 >
 > Heat oil (3 to 4 inches) in Dutch oven to 375°F.
 >
-> Drop by rounded tablespoonfuls into hot oil.
+> Drop by rounded tbspfuls into hot oil.
 >
 > Fry about 5 minutes or until deep golden brown
 >